foreverstupid/Lang/doc/Lang.md

    - `\n` - new line
    - `\t` - tabulation
    - `\x` - interpretating the following two-digit hexadecimal number as the code of a character (e.g. `"\x1b"` is a string containing ESC symbol)
+   Back slash also allows to insert any symbol into the string.
+E.g. to insert open curly bracket without starting interpolation you can use `\{`.